 Notifications are tools.
 Like every tool, they can be brilliantly used, or hugely misused.
 Tools help us make, repair or improve something.
 You don’t use them just for the sake of wielding them, right?

-If your station is pushing a notification every single time Reuters releases a relevant note and linking it to a post on your website containing only the brief body text from the news agency, you goal is probably clickbait.
+If your station is pushing a notification every single time Reuters releases a relevant note and linking it to a post on your website containing only the brief body text from the news agency, you goal is probably just increasing clicks.
 Well, or keeping your listeners up to date.
-That’s legit, I’m not going to enter that debate.
+That’s legit.

 Let’s talk Time Spent Listening generation now, more core to Radio business.
 Several times in the past, we (at Voizzup) have seen data showing massive spikes in tune-ins when an alert is pushed to app listeners.
 When that’s not followed by a coverage on the matter (which justifies the notification in the first place) or there is a brief coverage, not adding information of value to the text already displayed in the alert, a spike in tune-outs of similar dimensions happens subsequently.